 A basket weaving class may be fun, but how many baskets are you going to weave?
 Are you going to sell these baskets?
 Couldn’t you just look up basket weaving on YouTube?
 The reality is people who take a course on basket weaving are just taking it for entertainment.
 That’s okay, as long as you recognize it’s for entertainment.

 I am guilty of spending too much on education.
 I get 50 dollars extra per month from my job because I have a masters degree in Education.
 Yes, teachers work their way up the pay scale according to how many units of education they have, but there are much cheaper ways to get these units than taking graduate level classes.
 In my case I got the Masters degree so that I could have the option for career advancement, but as I get older, I realize that there are less years left to make up for those costs.

 This one really applies to me.
 I can’t tell you how many times I’ve started a blog and then given up.
-Here I am back at it again.
+Here I am, back at it again.
 I currently own about 20 domain names that I likely will never use and are not worth any money.
-I’ve paid for years of webhosting without earning much money back on their associated websites.
+I’ve paid for years of web hosting without earning much money back on their associated websites.
 Of course, I have had a few successes, I once sold a domain for a thousand dollars, and my family did have a somewhat successful online shop for a while.
-Bottom line is if you’re going to invest the money in a non-passive investment, be sure you do the work.
+The bottom line is if you’re going to invest the money in a non-passive investment, be sure you do the work.

 #10 Buying Too Much in Bulk